Administrative Department of Security: History

 The events that followed Jorge Eliécer Gaitán's assassination in 1948 provoked a violent riot in Bogotá, now known as the Bogotazo, which also started a further ten years of violence in all of Colombia known in Colombian history as La Violencia.
 These events also brought in a Military Government headed by General Gustavo Rojas Pinilla.
 Within the policies implemented by this Government was the creation, by means of Presidential Decree 2872 of 1953, of an administrative department known as the Colombian Administrative Department of Intelligence Services, (SIC).
 This department was in charge of Internal and External Intelligence and was created with the purpose of having an agency within the framework of the State to handle matters of intelligence, security and Constitutional enforcement.

 President Alberto Lleras Camargo changed the course of the SIC when he issued the Decree 1717 of 18 July 1960, substituting the SIC with the Departamento Administrativo de Seguridad (DAS), or Administrative Department of Security.

 The functions of the DAS were laid out by means of Decree 512 of 1989, passed during the administration of President Virgilio Barco Vargas.
 The DAS formally became the Security Organization of the State as an official, technical, professional and apolitical institution during the administration of President César Gaviria Trujillo, by means of Decree 2110 of 1992.

 During the administration of President Andrés Pastrana Arango and in compliance with the State Reform brought on by Law 489 of 1998, the Decrees 218 of 2000, and 1272 of 2000 modified the structure of the DAS, giving the DAS the same parameters, privileges and flexibility of a State Government Ministry.

 1989 Headquarters Bombing

 On December 6, 1989, at 7:30 AM, the Medellín Cartel detonated a bus loaded with 1100 lb of explosives directly in front of the headquarters building in downtown Bogotá.
 The explosion left 49 dead, 600 wounded and hundreds of retail outlets completely destroyed.
-It is considered to be the second worst terrorist act in the history of Colombia after the bombing of Avianca Flight 203.
+It is the deadliest terrorist bombing in the history of Colombia after the bombing of Avianca Flight 203.
 It was also the second time the cartel attempted to kill DAS director Miguel Maza Márquez using an explosive device; the first attack on May 30, 1989, left four dead and 37 wounded.